 Buy a New Car in Germany

 If you buy a new car in Germany you will conduct a contract with the dealership, where your vehicle comes with a 2-year warranty.
+Also, consider leasing the car instead of buying, it might be a better option.
+Read more about lease in Germany..
 Buyer must also pay VAT taxes on the purchased car (19%).

 There is no bargain for cars in Germany, however, you can still get the price a little bit down.
 Dealers sometimes give discounts for payment in cash.

 Some dealers register cars for a day and then immediately deregister them.
 This turns them into “used cars”, giving flexibility in pricing.
 Negotiation is possible when it comes to the “extras” such as sunroof, air conditioning, sound system, and other accessories.

 How will you pay for the new car?
 If you don’t pay cash for a new car (and not many people do) then you will have to finance it, e.g take a loan.

 Many manufacturers in Germany offer internal finance programs, which usually have a slightly better interest rate than in a bank.
 However, better to find other ways to make a purchase.

 Interest rates may be better with the manufacturer but the loan may have to be paid back in 3 years, and you probably won’t be able to manage it.
 Additionally, a buyer can’t expect to finance a car that is discounted in any way.